Spring3/twitch-auto-points/README.md

 A tiny little browser extension to automatically gather channel points for you!

+* The extension icon shows the amount of points it collected for the channel you opened in your tab
 * Works in multiple tabs and windows at the same time.
 * Optimized for performance
 * Only works on twitch websites and gets automatically disabled on other websites